Parasites EMF poisons Chemtrails vaccines in food my guess.

 Hypothyroidism comes in 3 “flavours”-

-(1) True Hypoparathyroidism, in which the thyroid gland is unable to secrete sufficient T4 to comply with the body’s requirements, either due to abnormalities within the thyroid itself or to deficiency of thyroid hormone ingredients such as Iodine or Selenium.
+(1) True Hypothyroidism, in which the thyroid gland is unable to secrete sufficient T4 to comply with the body’s requirements, either due to abnormalities within the thyroid itself or to deficiency of thyroid hormone ingredients such as Iodine or Selenium.

 (2) “Central” Hypothyroidism, in which the pituitary gland fails to secrete the TSH which triggers activity of the gland.